Tim Omaji: Early life

+Career

 2009–12: Reality shows, Welcome and Timomatic

 In 2009, Omaji appeared as a finalist on the second season of So You Think You Can Dance Australia and reached the top eight.
 In 2010, he went on to play the role of Tyrone Jackson in the Australian version of Fame the Musical.
 Omaji later withdrew from his role in the musical due to a back injury.
 This led to him focussing more on producing music.
 Omaji then began writing songs with DJ Poet, the official DJ for The Black Eyed Peas.
 In 2011, Omaji appeared as a contestant on the fifth season of Australia's Got Talent.
 He chose to audition for the show to prove that he was more than just a dancer, and chose Australia's Got Talent over The X Factor because it gave him full control over what he did, from music to styling.
-Has done a gig at Chipping Norton Lakes.
-New Years Eve.
-Free entry.
-Kid's loved it.
 Omaji placed third in the competition, with Jack Vidgen announced as the winner.

 On 12 May 2011, Omaji released his independent debut studio album, Welcome, which he began working on during his time in Fame.
 "Save the Dancefloor" was released as a promotional single from the album on 1 August 2011.
 In October 2011, Omaji was as a supporting act for American rapper Flo Rida's Australian tour.
 On 17 November 2011, it was announced that Omaji had signed a recording contract with Sony Music Australia.
 On 24 November, he was a supporting act for American hip hop group Salt-n-Pepa's Australian concert at the Enmore Theatre in Sydney.
 Omaji's debut single "Set It Off" was released on 25 November.
 It peaked at number two on the ARIA Singles Chart and was certified four times platinum by the Australian Recording Industry Association, denoting sales of 280,000 copies.
 "Set It Off" peaked at number 14 on the New Zealand Singles Chart and was certified gold by the Recording Industry Association of New Zealand, denoting sales of 7,500 copies.